therealanby/MoreBlenderNotes/Low-poly model and rig/Notes.md

 - alt-z for x-ray vision (useful for better view and selection of hidden things)
 - alt-click (face mode) for loop select (selects a loop of faces)
 - ctrl- + (numpad plus) for selection grow
+- select verts/edges and press f to fill (create new face)
+-

 ## Tips
 - 2 units is a good size for a video game model
 - for bending parts of the mesh for the rig, have three or more lines for better bending
 - enable clipping in mirror mod so there are no gaps at reflection point
 - import palette as texture (node editor).
 Editing UV so that everything becomes a dot(scale to 0).
 Move dot around to select color.
 Select faces and moving the dot will change the face color
+- viewport shading: backface culling makes the back of a face invisible
+- you can fill verts/edges by going into vertices/(new edge/face from vertices)
+- edge/edge slide for sliding an edge along an edge during grab operation